 “What cannot be measured cannot be monitored”.
 It is the goal of UniTrento sostenibile to measure, whenever possible, the impact of the actions that will be proposed and implemented.

-Professor Paolo Collini, Rector of the University of Trento since 2015, designated a delegate for sustainability, a novelty in the local academic setting.
-The post was given to Marco Ragazzi, professor in the area of environmental and sanitary engineering at the department of Civil, Environmental and Mechanical Engineering.
+The post of Rector's delegate for environmental sustainability was first introduced in 2015: the post was given to Marco Ragazzi, professor in the area of environmental and sanitary engineering at the department of Civil, Environmental and Mechanical Engineering.

 The delegate for Environmental sustainability marks an innovation in the approach adopted by the University to face environmental issues and proves its willingness to implement initiatives that can improve the environmental sustainability of the University.